 With chilaquiles as their daily fuel in Garza García, Mexico, DSIC 2013 Finalist Team Semka Biomedical Technologies is developing a device capable of performing non-invasive tumor biopsies through blood extraction, specifically targeting metastatic cells that give rise to new tumors in the body and increase chances of death.
-These guys will be pitching their innovation at our Final Awards Show here in Austin, TX on Tuesday, May 14, along with four other finalist teams from across the world.
+They will be pitching their innovation at our Final Awards Show here in Austin, TX on Tuesday, May 14, along with four other finalist teams from across the world.

 According to the American Cancer Society, 7.6 million people worldwide die each year from cancer.
 Team Semka Biomedical Technologies advocates that monitoring and screening tools are vital for planning anti-cancer therapies for patients.